b-langton/Sidon-Cryptosystem/README.md

 Codebase for:
 N. Raviv, B. Langton, and I. Tamo, "Multivariate Public Key Cryptosystem from Sidon Spaces," Public Key Cryptography (PKC), 2021.
 ## Usage, Implementation
 All of the base code is written in Sage 9.0 .
-You must have this installed to be able to use the code!!
+You must have this installed to be able to use the code.
 The useful, documented code is all located in the "Sage Code" Folder.
 This includes the implementation of the Sidon cryptosystem, as well as the implementations of the 3 major attacks included in the paper.
 With the exception of the algebraic attack, these implementations do not solve the MP system generated, they only return the associated ideal.
 They can be solved by running your Groebner basis algorithm of choice on the ideal.

-The "Notebooks" folder contains all of the messy experiments and testing done during the project.
+The "Notebooks" folder contains the experiments and testing.
 Most of this code is not commented or documented.
 The important experiments and code will be put into a separate folder.

 ### Code Examples-- Constructing and using the sidon cryptosystem
-Constructing the cryptosystem is easy.
+Constructing the cryptosystem is straightforward.
 We make the sidon space and then pass the necessary info into the constructor for the cryptosystem:
 ```
 load('sidon_cryptosystem.sage')
 q = 7